siddhi-io/siddhi/docs/documentation/siddhi-architecture-5.x.md

 - [Event](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/event/Event.java)

-    This is the format exposed to end users when they send events via Input Handler, and consume events via Stream Callback or Query Callback.
+    This is the format exposed to external systems when they send events via Input Handler, and consume events via Stream Callback or Query Callback.
-    This consists of an `Object[]` that contains all the values in accordance to the corresponding stream.
+    This consists of a `timestamp` and an `Object[]` that contains all the values in accordance to the corresponding stream.

 - [StreamEvent](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/event/stream/StreamEvent.java) (Subtype of [ComplexEvent](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/event/ComplexEvent.java))

     This is used within queries.
-This contains the following three `Object[]`s:
+This contains a `timestamp` and the following three `Object[]`s:
     - `beforeWindowData`: This contains values that are only used in processors that are executed before the `WindowProcessor`.
     - `onAfterWindowData`: This contains values that are only used by the `WindowProcessor` and the other processors that follow it, but not sent as output.
-    - `outputData`: This contains the values that comply with the output stream of the query.
+    - `outputData`: This contains the values that are sent via the output stream of the query.

    In order to optimize the amount of data that is stored in the in-memory at windows, the content in `beforeWindowData` is cleared before the
     event enters the `WindowProcessor`.
 StreamEvents can also be chained by linking each other via the `next` property in them.

 - [StateEvent](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/event/state/StateEvent.java) (Subtype of [ComplexEvent](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/event/ComplexEvent.java))

-    This is used in Joins, Patterns and Sequences when we need to associate events of multiple streams, tables, windows and aggregations of different types together.
+    This is used in joins, patterns and sequences queries when we need to associate events of multiple streams, tables, windows or aggregations together.
-    This has a collection of `StreamEvents` representing different streams, tables, etc, that are used in the query, and `outputData` to contain the values that are needed for the query output.
+    This contains a `timestamp`, a collection of `StreamEvent`s representing different streams, tables, etc, that are used in the query, and an `Object[]` to contain `outputData` values that is needed for query output.
-    `StreamEvents` can also be chained by linking each other with the `next` property in them.
+    The `StreamEvent`s within the `StateEvent`, and the `StateEvent` themselves can be chained by linking each other with the `next` property in them.

 **Event Chunks**

-Event Chunks provide an easier way of manipulating the chain of `StreamEvents` and `StateEvents` so that they are be easily iterated, inserted and removed.
+Event Chunks provide an easier way of manipulating the chain of `StreamEvent`s and `StateEvent`s so that they are be easily iterated, inserted and removed.

 ## Summary

-This article focuses on describing the architecture of Siddhi and rationalizing the architectural decisions made.
+This article focuses on describing the architecture of Siddhi and rationalizing some of the architectural decisions made when implementing the system.
 It also explains the key features of Siddhi.
-This is possibly a great starting point for new developers to understand Siddhi and to start contributing to it.
+We hope this will be a good starting point for new developers to understand Siddhi and to start contributing to it.